 If you need to warm up after your snow activities in Iceland, check out Costa Rica.
 The local government has done a fabulous job protecting their environmental resources, making it a perfect destination for group travelers interested in eco-tourism.
 Soar through the jungle like superman on one of the world’s longest zip lines or learn to surf in the waves at one of the country’s many beaches, it’s up to you.
 Hey, porque no los dos?
 Do both!

 Thanks to the environmental protection initiatives in place, Costa Rica is also a great spot for wildlife lovers.
 Trekking through the Monteverde Cloud Forest, travelers have to opportunity to get up close with nature, exotic animals and Costa Rica is popular with backpackers, so you’re guaranteed to make new friends at the same time.

 What’s more baller than cruising through the African desert on an epic safari?
 Not only can you experience the gorgeous, rustic South African landscape, but you can track the famous Big Five (lion, elephant, buffalo, leopard, and rhinoceros) for a glimpse of truly epic wildlife.
 Some adventure programs in South Africa even offer overnight stays in rustic campsites.
 There’s nothing more adventurous than coming face to face with a herd of wild elephants in the African desert.

 For an equally thrilling experience, conquer your fear of heights in Cape Town by bungee jumping from Bloukrans Bridge, the world’s highest commercial bridge!
 Even the bravest adrenaline junkies will get sweaty palms looking down from the 216 meter drop.
 Just make sure to tell your parents about your death-defying experience after you make it back safe on the ground.

-Whether you’re an adrenaline junkie or just like a bit of excitement during your travels, there are plenty of destinations around the world that cater to adventure tourism.
+Whether you’re an adrenaline junkie or just like a bit of excitement during your travels, there are plenty of destinations around the world that cater to group travel for young adults.